 Scope 3: All other indirect emissions that are a consequence of the activities of the reporting company but occur from sources owned or controlled by another company.
 We have measured emissions resulting from the usage of private cars and the mileage from the use of commercial airlines for business travel.

-For the first time in 2013/14, our Scope 3 emissions data for freight logistics have been measured.
-Whilst being far from comprehensive, it encompasses: (i) for watches and jewellery, from the European manufactures to the Group’s distribution centres located around the world; (ii) Net A Porter’s distribution centres to final customers; and (iii) Alfred Dunhill and Lancel.
-Note that Alfred Dunhill and Lancel were out of scope for the independent assurance report for the 2013/14 year.
+Since 2013/14, our Scope 3 emissions data for freight logistics has been measured.
+Whilst being far from comprehensive, it encompassed: (i) for watches and jewellery, from the European manufactures to the boutiques (retailers and wholesalers) located around the world; (ii) Net-A-Porter’s distribution centres to final customers; and (iii) Alfred Dunhill, Chloé, Lancel, Peter Millar, Purdey and Shanghai Tang.

 Other emissions and discharges